Jetski course Cannonvale Sundays Whitsundays $199

 - operate at 6 knots or less.

-- If you have any medical issues review the information here and on the day complete a medical declaration like this one boatsafe_medical_disclosure_statement
+- If you have any medical issues review the information here and on the day complete a medical declaration

 - When finished attend Department of Transport with the certificate to get your licence.